Opinion: A bishop of immense courage

 President Ortega called the bishop's refusal to board the plane out of Nicaragua, "an absurd thing."
 And from our secure perch in a society in which people can speak, vote, and for that matter, boo the president of the United States to his face during an address before Congress, we might wonder: why didn't Bishop Alvarez just get on that plane and go?

-180,000 Nicaraguans crossed into the United States in the first eleven months of last year; thousands more still wait.
-Bishop Alvarez would not only be safer and more comfortable in the US, but free to speak and be heard around the world.
+Some 180,000 Nicaraguans crossed into the United States in the first 11 months of last year; thousands more still wait.
+Bishop Alvarez would not only be safer and more comfortable in the U.S., but free to speak and be heard around the world.

 But Fr.
 James Martin, the Jesuit priest, and editor-at-large of America magazine told us this week that safety, comfort, and freedom for himself doesn't seem to be how Bishop Rolando Alvarez sees the purpose of his priesthood, and his life.